Purdue Enterprise Reference Architecture

-Purdue Enterprise Reference Architecture (PERA) is a 1990s reference model for enterprise architecture, developed by Theodore J. Williams and members of the Industry-Purdue University Consortium for Computer Integrated Manufacturing.
+Purdue Enterprise Reference Architecture (PERA), or the Purdue model, is a 1990s reference model for enterprise architecture, developed by Theodore J. Williams and members of the Industry-Purdue University Consortium for Computer Integrated Manufacturing.

 Overview

 PERA is a reference architecture that can model the enterprise in multiple layers and in multiple stages of the architectural life cycle.
 Initially PERA was part of the PERA methodology, which consisted of three main building blocks: